 Wings Over Water

-The name Wings over Water identifies with the butterfly roof of the house and the Swallow sculpture designed by Simon Max Bannister (Falco Sculpture).
-Planning such solace comes laden with complexity and everything is purposeful within this setting designed by landscape architect Jude van Brandenburg (JVB Landscape and Design).
-Also credit goes to Monk Earthworks for the land shaping and pond creation on this stunning site.
+The name Wings over Water identifies with the butterfly roof of the house and the swallow sculpture designed by Simon Max Bannister from Falco Sculpture.
+Planning such solace comes laden with complexity and everything is purposeful within this setting designed by landscape architect Jude van Brandenburg – JVB Landscape and Design.
+Also, credits go to Monk Earthworks and Kamermans Architects.
+This lakeside residence is certainly unique and is shortlisted in the 2025 Southern Architecture Awards.

 A more upright Cherry provides a complementary aesthetic.
-Known as the ‘Great White Cherry’, Prunus ‘Tai Haku’ is one of the largest and most spectacular cherry trees, with fragrant, large flowers of pure white.
-The contrast against the coppery tones of the leaves in spring is quite remarkable and sets it apart as a specimen tree, or it is often used in avenue plantings.
-Deciduous, it will grow to 8 x 6 m.
+Known as the ‘Great White Cherry’, Prunus serrulata ‘Tai Haku’ is one of the largest and most spectacular cherry trees, with fragrant, large flowers of pure white.
+The contrast against the coppery tones of the leaves in Spring is remarkable.

-Autumn colour is provided by a tree known to some by the slightly misleading name of ‘Swamp Spanish Oak’.
-The Quercus palustris – Pin Oak, has a classic ‘garden green’ colour during the summer months but changes to a red velvet hue in Autumn.
-The pyramidal habit makes it particularly appealing as the colour licks the sky, like the tip of a flame.
-Deciduous, it will mature to 8 x 6 m.
+Autumn colour is provided by a tree known to some by the Quercus palustris – Pin Oak.
+This tree has a classic ‘garden green’ colour during Summer months but changes to a red velvet hue in Autumn, and the pyramidal form adds to its charm.

 Finally, a solitary Weeping Pear – Pyrus calleryana ‘Autumn Leaves’ makes an appearance close to the residence, with its leathery leaves that change from a glossy green to fiery crimson in Autumn.